risk-first/website/thinking/Track-Risk.md

 ![Risk Matrix of Dinner Party Risks](../images/generated/introduction/risk_matrix.png)

 A risk matrix presents a graphical view on where risks exist.
-The diagram above is an example, showing the risks from the dinner party in the [A Simple Scenario](A-Simple-Scenario.md) section:
+The diagram above is an example, showing the risks from the dinner party in the [A Simple Scenario](A-Simple-Scenario.md) section.

 This type of graphic is _helpful_ in deciding what to do next, although alternatively, you can graph the overall **Risk Score** against the [Payoff](../thinking/Glossary.md#payoff).
 Easily mitigated risk (on the right) and worse risks (at the top) can therefore be dealt with first (hopefully).